Azure/vagrant-azure/README.md

 The vagrant-azure provide exposes a few Azure specific configration options:

 * `mgmt_certificate` - Your Azure Management certificate which has been uploaded to the Azure portal for your account.
+Provide [PEM file](#pem-generation).
 * `mgmt_endpoint` - Azure Management endpoint. `https://management.core.windows.net`
 * `subscription_id` - Your Azure Subscription ID.
 * `storage_acct_name` - The Storage account to use when creating VMs.